-The credit bureau on May 20 released key findings from its annual State of Credit report, which showed that although U.S. consumers’ credit scores aren’t as high as when the recession began, they experienced the largest year-over-year by two points to hit an eight-year high of 682.
+The credit bureau on Dec.
+19 released key findings from its annual State of Credit report, which showed U.S. consumers’ average credit scores have gone up year-over-year by two points to hit an eight-year high of 682.

-Perhaps the most compelling information from the Experian study is the 2008-versus-2018 comparison between different age groups’ credit behaviors.
+Perhaps the most significant information from the Experian study is the comparison between different genders’ credit behaviors.

 Here’s what Experian found:

 - Men have more overall debt than women.
 Their nonmortgage and mortgage debt is at $27,314 and $220,421 respectively, compared to $24,176 and $203,630 for women.

 - Women carry 3.17 credit cards on average compared to men, who have an average of 3.01.
 Women also have more retail cards than men (2.83 compared to 2.13), but carry lower average credit card and retail card balances of $6,569 and $1,858 respectively, compared with $6,872 and $2,087 for men.

 - Men’s 90-plus days past due delinquency rate is a bit higher than women’s (34% compared to 33%).

 Experian’s report revealed Gen Xers tend to carry higher credit card debt than baby boomers, millennials and Gen Zers.
 Check out the stats:

 - Gen Xers have the highest average credit card balances at $8,383.

 - Baby boomers come in second with an average credit card balance of $7,571.